-Increase your chances of approval after bankruptcy with a stand-out application.
+Increase your chances of approval after bankruptcy with a solid business plan.

 Starting or expanding a business is difficult enough.
 But if you’ve filed for bankruptcy, your progress could grind to a halt.
 Lenders don’t want to see low scores or unpaid debt in a potential borrower.
 Don’t let it dash your hopes, however: There are still some financing options for your business after bankruptcy.